logo for pictures-of-cats.org

 Javanese Cat

-{Note: I am using terms from the US standpoint.
-In Europe the term "Javanese" means something different, a solid-colored Oriental Longhair.}
+Note: I am using terms from the US standpoint.
+In Europe the term “Javanese” means something different, a solid-colored Oriental Longhair.

 Introduction

-If the Balinese is a "Modern" Siamese with long fur, the Javanese is a Balinese with "unconventional" points.
-Confused?
 This cat has a much wider variety of points going well beyond the normally accepted.
-The "conventional points" (4 - color) are Seal, Chocolate, Blue and Lilac.
+The “conventional points” (4 – color) are Seal, Chocolate, Blue and Lilac.
 You can see these point colors on the Traditional Siamese page.

 Javanese Cat

 The greater spectrum of point types of the Javanese (colorpoint colors) are lynx points (tabby), tortoiseshell points, cream points and flame points (see Blush, below).
 The Lynx points are the conventional colors mentioned above modified by the tabby pattern (Agouti and Tabby genes).
+Click here on the link to see a Lynx point Siamese.

 The rather fine difference between the Balinese and Javanese has led to problems of registration.
 Some associations think that the Balinese and Javanese are the same cat or simply merge the two breeds and call the breed Balinese.
 TICA does this.